Far from equilibrium relaxation in the weak coupling limit

-In Fig. \ref{fig:sketch}b we show how the energy shells of a ring with $N=1000$ spins are distributed with respect to their energy $\mathcal{H}$ and free energy $\mathcal{F}$ for a specific bath temperature $T_b=5$ and magnetic field $H=\sqrt{2}$.
-Each point in the figure corresponds to a specific energy macrostate associated with a specific value of $S_1$ and $S_2$.
-They are colored according to the Boltzmann distribution $\vec{\pi}(T_b)$, which is condensed around the minimum of $\mathcal{F}$ as expected.
-In the thermodynamic limit $N\to\infty$ the probability is concentrated on the single {macrostate} for which $\mathcal{F}$ is minimal.
+In Fig. \ref{fig:sketch}b we show how the energy macrostates of a ring with $N=1000$ spins are distributed with respect to their energy $\mathcal{H}$ and entropy $\log \brk{\Omega}$.
+Each point in the figure corresponds to a specific energy macrostate, which can be associated with a specific macrostate $\vec{m}_i = (S_{1;i}, S_{2;i})$.
+They are colored according to the Boltzmann weights $\vec{\pi}(T_b)$ for $T_b=5$ which highlight a localization around the maximal entropy for a given energy.
+In the thermodynamic limit the probability is concentrated around a specific value of the energy per particle, but also the density of macrostates around this value grows with $N$.

-Our main result is that in the weak coupling limit the relaxation drives the system through configurations that are far from \emph{any} equilibrium distribution.
-Analyses at different sizes show that already at $N=20$ finite size effects become irrelevant.
-This hints that the results we obtained for $N=1000$ (corresponding to $\sim2.5\times10^5$ macrostates) adequately represent the thermodynamic limit.
-Setting the Boltzmann equilibrium $\vec{\pi}(T_0)$ as initial condition, Eq. \ref{eq:mast_eq_solution} provides us with the exact evolution of the system throughout the entire relaxation process.
-The trajectory can be visualized by projecting the high-dimensional probability vector $\vec{p}(t)$ onto the $(S_1,S_2)$ configuration space (Fig. \ref{fig:relax_path}a), defined by the averages $\left< S_{\{1,2\}} \right>_{p(t)}=\sum_i S^i_{\{1,2\}}p_i(t)$.
+Our main result is that in the weak coupling limit the relaxation drives the system through configurations that are far from \textit{any} equilibrium distribution.
+Setting the Boltzmann equilibrium $\vec{\pi}(T_0)$ as initial condition, Eq. \eqref{eq:mast_eq_solution} provides the exact evolution of the system throughout the entire relaxation process.
+The trajectory can be visualized by projecting the high-dimensional probability vector $\vec{p}(t)$ onto the $(S_1,S_2)$ configuration space, defined by the averages $\left< S_{\{1,2\}} \right>_{p}=\sum_i S_{\{1,2\};i} \cdot p_i(t)$ (see Fig. \ref{fig:relax_path}a for an example with $T_0=0.2$ and $T_b=5$).
 Analogously, Boltzmann equilibrium distributions $\vec{\pi}(T)$ can be visualized on the same plane, resulting in a parametric curve of the temperature referred to as the \emph{equilibrium locus}.
-A straight comparison between the two lines clearly shows how the relaxation process drives the system far from any equilibrium configuration.
+A straightforward comparison between the two lines clearly shows how the relaxation process drives the system far from any equilibrium configuration.
+Analyses at different sizes show that already at $N=20$ finite size effects become irrelevant (see Fig. \ref{fig:KL_en_fract}).
+This suggests that the results obtained for $N=1000$ (corresponding to $\sim2.5\times10^5$ macrostates) adequately represent the thermodynamic limit.

-In order to quantify how far from the equilibrium locus the system can reach, in Fig. \ref{fig:KL_en_fract}a we plot the Kullback-Leibler (KL) divergence \cite{Kullback1951} between the relaxation probability $\vec{p}(t)$ and the equilibrium with corresponding average energy, denoted by $\vec{\pi}(T(t))$:

-The KL divergence exhibits a marked peak, indicating a departure from the equilibrium locus which is eventually reached on a longer time-scale, during the final stages of the relaxation.
-Analyzing a wide range of system sizes $N=\{10,20,\dots,1000\}$ suggests that this characterization survives the thermodynamic limit.